cloudnative-pg/cloudnative-pg/docs/src/crd.md

     size: 1Gi
 ```

+If you do not specify the application database name, a database named `app` will be created.
+If the owner of the database is not present, it will have the same name of the application database.

 ## PostgreSQL server configuration

 Each PostgreSQL instance can be configured in the `postgresql` section of the manifest, through the following options: